 Boardman Bikes has revamped its range for 2018 and here are the stars of the show.

-There’s lots happening at Boardman at the moment with new parts of the range becoming available all the time and its brand new Performance Centre opening in Evesham, Worcestershire on 30th April.
+There’s been lots happening at Boardman this year with new parts of the range becoming available all the time and its brand new Performance Centre opening in Evesham, Worcestershire back in April.
 The Performance Centre, aimed at cyclists of all levels, will offer various services including bike fitting and aerodynamic optimisation.
-We’re visiting next week and hopefully chatting to Mr B himself.
-We’ll let you know how it goes.

 Anyway, back to the bikes.
 Previously, Boardman offered its high-end Elite lineup and its more accessible Performance bikes, the two parts being highly distinct from one another.
 Things have been rejigged this year to make the range more integrated, the 9 Series taking over from the Elite bikes and the 8 Series replacing the Performance bikes.